Arthurgallaxy/Moon_Phases/README.md

 **Date:** February/March 2026
 **Team members and student IDs:** Arthur Foulon (i6374980), Aleksandra Chmielewska (i6382400), Luna Hoenders (i6352961), Laura-Jo Lykles (i6375390), Margot Portier (i6344762)

-*This project aims to create a simple but accurate stimulation that would enable one to visualize the phases of the Moon from an Earth-bound observer.*
+*This project aims to create a simple but accurate stimulation that would enable the visualization of the phases of the Moon for an Earth-bound observer.*

 ## README instructions
 (Only for us, to be deleted before final submission, check boxe only if part is fully finished):